Orchestras and ensembles

 UniChor

-The Mozarteum UniChor is engaged in large-scale choral symphonies.
+The Mozarteum UniChor is engaged in large-scale works for choir and orchestra.
 In the winter semester, rehearsals take place weekly on Tuesdays between 5.30 pm and 7.30 pm.
 In the summer semester there is a rehearsal weekend and an intensive project phase directly before the semester concert.
 In principle, the choir is open to all students and staff of the Mozarteum.
 In the past, Paulus by Mendelssohn and the German Requiem by Brahms have been performed.
 In November of the academic year 22/23, there was an open Christmas carol singing in the Solitär.

-In the summer semester of 2023, one of the most important English vocal works, the "Sea Symphony" by Vaughn-Williams, will be worked on in the Kollegienkirche Salzburg; a tour to Dresden will also take place with this programme in early July.
+In the summer semester of 2023, one of the most important English vocal works, Ralph Vaughan Williams' "Sea Symphony" was performed in the Kollegienkirche Salzburg, followed by a tour to Dresden (with the same programme) in early July.

 Direction: